 Employment Outlook & Career Guidance for Media Psychologists

-Media psychology is an incredibly fast-growing field; the Bureau of Labor Statistics states that this and similar fields of psychology is projected to grow 53% through the year 2022.
-This is much faster than clinical and counseling psychology fields.
+Media psychology is an incredibly fast-growing field; the Bureau of Labor Statistics (BLS) states that this and similar fields of psychology are projected to grow 6% through the year 2031.
+This is a slightly faster rate than the 5% growth rate the BLS expects for most industries in the same period.
 Media-related psychology can be implemented across a vast array of industries and careers, but in general, it is the use of psychology to understand the way people utilize, create and receive various forms of media.
 With the technological growth the world has experienced in just the past few decades, new avenues are open today that psychologists never before imagined.

 What Types of Positions Can Media Psychologists Hold?